linkchecker/linkchecker/doc/src/man/linkchecker.rst

     Help me!
 Print usage information for this program.

-.. option:: --stdin

-    Read list of white-space separated URLs to check from stdin.

 .. option:: -t NUMBER, --threads=NUMBER

     Generate no more than the given number of threads.
 Default number of